 Doesn’t matter what your intentions are, it is your personal space.
 If you have the budget for it, why not give it a try.

-For Non-Profit, Education and Clubs
+Website for Non-Profit, Education and Clubs

 This one slips through the cracks most of the time because there is no central decision-making committee, lack of finance, non-consensus etc. I’m sure you know what I mean.
 Yet many of these types of institutes need exposure.
 Websites are generally cheaper than they were before so maybe now is the time to start looking to get one.